bobwebxx/bobwebxx.github.io/_posts/2024-12-23-bare-minimum-jekyll-github-pages.md

 **Front Matter**

-Bare minimum, there's a bunch of built-in stuff, but this is the bare minimum to render:
+There's a bunch of built-in variables that can be used, but this is the bare minimum to render:
 ```
 ---
 layout: default